Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 British Striped Ties

-Known initially as British regimental striped ties, they are famous for their stripe running downwards from the wearer’s left shoulder to his right one.
-They can be present in various colors and materials and are considered an essential piece of men’s ties collection.
+Known initially as British regimental striped ties, they are famous for their downward-stripping from the wearer’s left shoulder to his right.
+They can be present in various colors and materials and are considered an essential piece of a man’s tie collection.

 American Striped Ties